Draggie306/EditingCheatSheets/A Level/Geography - Disease Dilemmas.md

 Perhaps the most important organisation involving the mitigation of cancer in the UK is the NHS itself.

 The UK government also employ many indirect strategies.
 Smoking was banned indoors in 2007, alongside a 2-year increase in legal age, and also picture warnings on smoking packaging - the first EU nation to do so, helping the "tobacco control plan".
 "Sugar taxes" have also been introduced throughout the past decade to remove up to 40% of sugar from cereals, banning buy-one-get-one-free offers in supermarkets, and requiring the calorie count to be shown in restaurants.
+However the effectiveness of these remains limited - the purchase of sweets and unhealthy foods can still be undertaken, and

 ## 4. How far can diseases be predicted and mitigated against?